JOP - Java Optimized Processor

 .bit

 Bitstream File.
-Configuration for Xilinx devices.
+Configuration file for Xilinx devices.

-7 Porting JOP
+8 Porting JOP

-7.1 Test Utilities
+8.1 Test Utilities

 To verify that the port of JOP is successful there are some small test programs in asm/src.
 To run the JVM on JOP the microcode jvm.asm is assembled and will be stored in an on-chip ROM.
-The Java application will than be loaded by the first microcode instructions in jvm.asm into an external memory.
-However, to verify that JOP and the serial line are working correct it is possible to run small test programs directly in microcode.
+The Java application will then be loaded by the first microcode instructions in jvm.asm into an external memory.
+However, to verify that JOP and the serial line are working correctly, it is possible to run small test programs directly in microcode.

-7.1.1 Blinking LED and UART output
+8.1.1 Blinking LED and UART output

-In directory asm the blink test program is built with:
+The test is built with:

-7.1.2 Test Monitor
+8.1.2 Test Monitor

 After download the program prints the content of the memory at address 0.
 The program understands following commands: